Frog Dreaming: Production

 The film was originally directed by Russell Hagg.
 However the producer and writer were not satisfied with progress and tracked down Brian Trenchard-Smith who had just finished an episode of Five Mile Creek and asked him to take over.
 Trenchard-Smith liked the script and was interested in working with Henry Thomas, so he accepted.

 Scenes from the movie were filmed in the Victorian town of Woods Point in the Yarra Ranges National Park.
-Also the former quarry site of Moorooduc Quarry Flora and Fauna Reserve located in Mount Eliza, Victoria.
+The former quarry site of Moorooduc Quarry Flora and Fauna Reserve, located in Mount Eliza, Victoria, was used as a location for Donkegin Hole.
+The Menzies Creek railway station was redressed as the Woods Point station.
+Nobelius Siding was used for the destination station of Cody's rail bike ride.

+According to director Trenchard-Smith on the video commentary, the production company negotiated with the Walt Disney Company, which offered a $1 million box office guarantee.
+The company demanded $3 million, an amount Disney refused to give.
+Miramax eventually became the US distributor but did not effectively market the film.
+Ironically, Disney acquired Miramax in 1993, toward the end of the home video distribution contract but years after the theatrical window.

 The film goes under several alternate titles, including The Go-Kids in the UK, The Quest in the US, The Spirit Chaser in Germany, Fighting Spirits in Finland and The Mystery of the Dark Lake in Italy, The Boy Who Chases Ghosts in Bulgaria, 1987, etc.

 Box office

 Frog Dreaming grossed $171,000 at the box office in Australia.